This recipe assumes that you have a Pyramid application setup using a Paste

 You will need to add the following files with the contents as shown to the

-You can autogenerate this file by running:
+You can autogenerate this file with the following command.

 $ pip freeze > requirements.txt

 project-name=0.0 # or -e git+git@xxxx:<git username>/xxxxx.git....#egg=project-name

 $ echo "web: ./run" > Procfile

 run with the following command.

-#!/bin/bash python setup.py develop python runapp.py
+#!/bin/bash set -e python setup.py develop python runapp.py

 necessary because the current package must be installed before Paste can

-If using a version of Pyramid prior to 1.3 (e.g. < 1.3), use the following for
+For versions of Pyramid prior to 1.3 (e.g. < 1.3), use the following for

 import os from paste.deploy import loadapp from paste import httpserver if __name__ == "__main__": port = int(os.environ.get("PORT", 5000)) app = loadapp('config:production.ini', relative_to='.') httpserver.serve(app, host='0.0.0.0', port=port)

 be ignored as the server needs to listen on the port supplied in the OS

 already there.
-If you project is already under git version control, skip to
+If your project is already under git version control, skip to

 $ wget -O .gitignore https://raw.github.com/github/gitignore/master/Python.gitignore

-Once that is done, run:
+Once that is done, run the following command.

 $ git init $ git add . $ git commit -m "initial commit"